rbagg/foundonchat/blog/network-effect-strategy.md

 ---

-**About FoundOnChat:** Australia's first tourism AI optimisation agency.
+**About FoundOnChat:** Australia's first tourism AI chatbot visibility agency.
 We focus on real referral partnerships and quality content, not technical tricks or fake link exchanges.